wangxufire/awesome-stars/README.md

 - [shadowsocks-go](https://github.com/shadowsocks/shadowsocks-go) - go port of shadowsocks
 - [lint](https://github.com/golang/lint) - This is a linter for Go source code.
 - [go-github](https://github.com/google/go-github) - Go library for accessing the GitHub API
-- [testify](https://github.com/stretchr/testify) - A sacred extension to the standard go testing package
+- [testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library
 - [gomail](https://github.com/go-gomail/gomail) - The best way to send emails in Go.
 - [logrus](https://github.com/sirupsen/logrus) - Structured, pluggable logging for Go.
 - [anaconda](https://github.com/ChimeraCoder/anaconda) - A Go client library for the Twitter 1.1 API